 integrated emotional assessment (i.E.a.)

-for example, we may find that 45% of the team have anger issues, 80 % are courageous, 60% are open to new ideas, 85% are controlling, and 35% exhibited addictive behaviour, etc. Hebb’s Law - neurones that fire together, wire together - shows us that if one were controlling for e.g., they might also be frustrated, anxious, not be open to new ideas or taking direction. if someone where accepting for e.g., they might be more peaceful, patient, capable of solving problems etc.
+for example, we may find that 45% of the team has anger issues, 80 % are courageous, 60% are open to new ideas, 85% are controlling and 35% exhibit addictive behaviour, etc. Hebb’s Law - neurones that fire together, wire together - shows us that if one were controlling for e.g., they might also be frustrated, anxious, not be open to new ideas, or to taking direction. if someone were accepting for example, they might be more peaceful, patient, capable of solving problems etc.

-with this information at our figer tips and neuroscience as the guide, specific programs to dissolve maladaptive emotional behaviour via body work, guided meditation, coaching or tailor made mini seminars and/or workshops, can be curated.
+with this information at our finger tips and neuroscience as the guide, specific programs to dissolve collective maladaptive emotional programs via body work, guided meditation, coaching or tailor-made mini seminars and/or workshops can be built.

 as a leader you have the power to enhance the quality of life of your team while at the same time improving your bottom line. these 2 ideas are not exclusive.